ardencyio/labs/README.md

 This project uses Gel (EdgeDB) with a secure multi-user authentication system that allows admin access to bypass access policies while keeping application-level policies active for regular users.

+The database schema is organized into modular files for better maintainability and collaboration.
+See `dbschema/README.md` for details on the modular schema structure.

 ## Quick Start

 ### Automated Setup (Recommended)